thirdweb-dev/contracts/docs/IDirectListings.md

 # IDirectListings

-The `DirectListings` extension smart contract lets you buy and sell NFTs (ERC-721 or ERC-1155) for a fixed price.
+*thirdweb.com  The `DirectListings` extension smart contract lets you buy and sell NFTs (ERC-721 or ERC-1155) for a fixed price.*